-• Registered applications for Crop Insurance
+Registered applications for crop insurance

-The NLCIA sent applications to 105 vegetable producers by March 31, 2016.
-Twenty-one producers returned a completed application by the April 30, 2016 deadline.
-Upon receipt of these applications, the prospective participants were registered into the Crop Insurance databank.
+The NLCIA sent applications to 106 vegetable producers by March 31, 2017.
+Eleven producers returned a completed application by the April 30, 2017 deadline.
+Upon receipt of these applications, the prospective participants were registered into the Crop Insurance NLCIA's databank.

-• Reviewed applications to ensure they meet requirements
+Reviewed applications to ensure they meet requirements